 The Bridge Café

 The Café has remained a strong ministry this year and we have been able to support various people at difficult times offering free coffee, a safe space after minor accidents and pointing people towards extra help they might need (e.g. food bank).
-We have been able to invite and encourage people along to Cafe/Potato church and have been able to support the Cherish ministry by selling products and explaining the ministry to those who ask.
+We have been able to invite and encourage people along to Potato/SpaceMakers church and have been able to support the Cherish ministry by selling products and explaining the ministry to those who ask.

 We did our first full summer opening this year with a full range of iced and blended cold drinks.
 On the Fridays during summer we offered a holiday club style ministry alongside the Café which was very popular and very well spoken of by church and non-church families alike.
 While the summer did not bring in the same revenue as term time it was a really valuable time and brought in lots of new families offering opportunity for growth.